workstaffhq/helpcenter/docs/managers/addons/field-reports.md

 5. Choose whether to apply it to a specific skill.
 6. Set whether the response is required, define the frequency, the submission deadline, and click **Add**.

+When a response is required, staff will be prompted to complete the field report immediately after submitting their time in the mobile application.
+It will also appear in their To-Do list under the Today tab.

 #### Managing Field Reports reponses

 On the project page, go to the **Field Reports** tab to get an overview of submitted and pending reports.
 Click **See Details** to view the answers received.